What Is Torsemide and How Does It Work?

 - Excessive diuresis may cause potentially symptomatic dehydration, blood volume reduction, and hypotension, and worsening renal function, including acute renal failure particularly in salt-depleted patients or those taking renin-angiotensin-aldosterone inhibitors; worsening of renal function can also occur with concomitant use of nephrotoxic drugs (e.g., aminoglycosides, cisplatin, and nonsteroidal anti-inflammatory drugs [NSAIDs]); monitor volume status and renal function periodically

 - Can cause potentially symptomatic hypokalemia, hyponatremia, hypomagnesemia, hypocalcemia, and hypochloremic alkalosis; therapy can cause an increase in blood glucose levels and hyperglycemia; asymptomatic hyperuricemia can occur and gout may rarely be precipitated; monitor serum electrolytes and blood glucose periodically

 - Tinnitus and hearing loss (ototoxicity; usually reversible) have been observed with loop diuretics; higher than recommended doses, severe renal impairment, and hypoproteinemia, appears to increase the risk of ototoxicity

-- There are no available data on use of torsemide in pregnant women and the risk of major birth defects or miscarriage.
-However, in pregnant rats and rabbits administered 50 and 6.8 times the human dose, respectively, decreases in body weight, decreased fetal resorption and delayed fetal ossification were observed
+- There are no available data on the use of torsemide in pregnant women and the risk of major birth defects or miscarriage.
+However, in pregnant rats and rabbits administered 50 and 6.8 times the human dose, respectively, decreases in body weight, decreased fetal resorption, and delayed fetal ossification were observed

 - There are no data regarding the presence of torsemide in human milk or effects on the breastfed child